VSaaS Market Review

 It is important to note that even with two HD cameras, a stable video stream may not be possible due to the limitations of an average channel bandwidth!

 A simple motion detector reduces the flow, but the detector can respond to random changes in the picture.
 This problem is solved by the technology of real-time intelligent video analytics, which operates on the subscriber's side.
-Neural network technologies allow for object detection, detection of people and facial recognition, identification of car numbers.
-Thus, compared to a regular motion detector, video analytics can reduce the load on the communication channel and cloud storage by tens of times.
-It is obvious that the cloud infrastructure is ineffective for primary processing of raw video material.
-The better the video analytics, the less the load on data transmission channels.
-On the other hand, cloud infrastructure can be effectively used for horizontal scaling of the video surveillance system - for storing video and video analytics data, for connecting new surveillance objects, and for serving a large number of users.
-Local NVR storage allows for buffering data.
-It increases the system's fault tolerance for video surveillance and makes it possible to continue operating even in the absence of a communication channel.
+Utilizing neural networks, it can identify objects, people, faces, and even car license plates.
+As a result, smart video analytics significantly outperforms traditional motion sensors, reducing the strain on both the data transmission network and cloud storage by a substantial factor.
+It's clear that relying on cloud infrastructure for initial processing of raw video is inefficient.
+The more advanced the video analytics, the less the burden on data transfer channels.
+Conversely, cloud systems are well-suited for horizontal scaling of the video surveillance setup, including video and analytics data storage, addition of new surveillance points, and supporting a large user base.
+Local Network Video Recorder (NVR) storage provides a buffer for data, enhancing the system's resilience in video monitoring and enabling continued operation even when the communication link is down.

 Which Video Surveillance as a Service (VSaaS) offers the simplest and most user-friendly interface?